 In 10 years, AKO has grown and expanded its capabilities to become the Army's enterprise-level portal for collaboration efforts, enabling users to organize and share information worldwide.
-Expanded capabilities provide service members, retirees, families, and sponsored Army guests Web mail, establishing Defense Knowledge Online (DKO).
+Expanded capabilities provide establishing Defense Knowledge Online (DKO).
 Leveraging the AKO portal, DKO will serve as the primary single entry point for all DOD components.

-We are the Army's IT enabler.
-If there is a way to provide increased capabilities to support our Soldiers, we will figure it out and get it to them.
 Web conferencing/collaboration tools, and instant messaging (IM)/chat among Army and Joint users.